Feature Overview

 |

-Two-way sync, ring sync, and many-to-one sync | Complex sync topologies such as two-way sync, ring sync, and many-to-one sync are supported. | |
+Two-way sync, ring sync, and many-to-one sync | DTS supports complex sync topologies such as two-way sync, ring sync, and many-to-one sync. | |

-| Data sync between instances under different Tencent Cloud accounts is supported. | |
+| DTS supports data sync between instances under different Tencent Cloud accounts. | |

-Cross-version sync of most databases | The target database version should be equal to or later than the source database version; for example, data on v5.5.x can be synced to v5.5.x, v5.6.x, or later.
-The last digit in the version number is the minor version number, which is not restricted. | |
+DTS supports the cross-version sync for most databases. | The target database version should be the same as or later than the source database version; for example, data on v5.5.x can be synced to v5.5.x, v5.6.x, or later.
+The minor version is represented by the last digit, and it is unrestricted. | |

-| The duplicate table name check policy is provided. | |
+| DTS provides the duplicate table name check policy. | |

 Primary key conflict check | The following three primary key conflict resolution policies are supported: Report: If a primary key conflict of tables is found during data sync, the system will report an error and pause the data sync task.
 Ignore: If a primary key conflict is found during data sync, the system will keep the primary key record in the target database.
 Overwrite: If a primary key conflict is found during data sync, the system will use the primary key record in the source database to overwrite that in the target database. | |

 | You can select the data types to be synced, including INSERT, UPDATE, and DELETE.
-You can select the specific DDL operation, such as CREATE TABLE , CREATE VIEW , and DROP INDEX . | |
+You can select the specific DDL operation, such as CREATE TABLE, CREATE VIEW, and DROP INDEX. | |

 | You can customize a filter for a single table. | |

-Sync of views and advanced objects | Views, procedures, and functions can be synced. | |
+Sync of views and advanced objects | You can sync views, procedures, and functions. | |

-Task progress visualization | Information such as sync steps and progress can be displayed. | |
+Task progress visualization | DTS supports displaying information such as the sync steps and progress. | |

 Instance restart or upgrade | During incremental data sync, the source and target instances can be restarted or upgraded. | |

-| HA switch of the source instance is supported if GTID is enabled.
+| If GTID is enabled, HA switch of the source instance is supported.
 HA switch of the target database is supported. | |